isacasini/SNV_Xia_et_al_2020/ReadMe_brief.txt

 Introduction:
-The following file is provided as a brief ReadMe file, for someone who would like to edit and use this program.
+The following file is provided as a detailed ReadMe file, for someone who would like to edit and use this program.
+Here are descriptions of each script, files necessary, and files produced.
 Everything was coded in Python 3.6 using Pycharm (2018.1) with a Conda (Anaconda) environment, “Base Editing”, the details for which are provided in a separate .yml file (Base_Editing_Env.yml).
-The final directory contains this file, a more detailed .docx version of this file (with a more detailed description of what program does and each function - which can also be accessed through the help() function in Python), the zipped PyCharm files, the input and output files that were used and produced,and the Conda environment file.
+The final directory contains this file, a less detailed text version of this file, the zipped PyCharm files, the input and output files that were used and produced, and the Conda environment file.

 General Notes:
 1. Suffix “T” refers to Top strand